 Board of Directors

 Phil Darke, his wife Becca, and their five children, live in Folsom, CA. Phil received his Juris Doctor Degree from Vanderbilt University School of Law and his B.A.
 Degree in Rhetoric and Communications from U.C.
 Davis.
-Before coming on-board with Providence as Research & Development Director in October 2008, Phil worked as an attorney with different firms in Sacramento, CA, and Atlanta, GA, and as a clerk for a federal judge in Honolulu, HI.
-Phil currently serves as an Elder at River Rock Church, Board Chair of Summit Christian School, and a Board Member with All Things Possible Ministries.
+Before joining Providence as Research & Development Director in October 2008, Phil worked as an attorney with different firms in Sacramento, CA, and Atlanta, GA, and as a clerk for a federal judge in Honolulu, HI.
+Phil is the host of the Think Orphan podcast, where the difficult issues and hot topics involved in the global orphan crisis are discussed with leading voices from around the world, and co-author of “In Pursuit of Orphan Excellence”, a literary conversation that highlights orphan care best practices and the importance of collaboration in addressing the global orphan crisis.
+Phil is the CEO/President of Providence World and serves as an Elder at River Rock Church, Board Chair of Summit Christian School, and a Board Member with All Things Possible Ministries.

-Steve and his wife Becky live in Fort Worth, Texas.
 Steve is a 1989 graduate of Concordia University in Chicago.
 He received his Master of Divinity from Concordia Theological Seminary – Fort Wayne, Indiana.
-Steve serves as Pastor of The Edge Communities, a missional community network of Crown of Life Lutheran Church in Colleyville, TX.
-The Sandforts have two teenage boys living at home and one daughter who is a student at TCU.
-Steve has been active with Providence World Ministries since 2004.
+Steve serves as Pastor of The Edge Church and Coffeehouse, a missional community serving the north Fort Worth communities.
+The Sandforts have three children: a daughter who teaches at Lighthouse Christian Academy in Fort Worth, a son studying Mechanical Engineering at Texas A&M University and one teenage son who is in his senior year in High School.
+Steve and his wife, Becky, live in Fort Worth, Texas.
+Steve has been active with Providence World since 2004:

 “When I first visited La Providencia, the only thing visible was the foundation for the medical center, just a grid-like collection of concrete and block situated on the side of a mountain.
 By the faithful witness and work of His servants, God was transforming a mountainside into a medical center.
-Providence World Ministry’s staff and volunteers have continued to live out their faith on that mountainside and throughout Honduras.
-I believe when the Church is engaged like this in the community – believers living a transformed life – by God’s grace the Spirit brings about transformation in hearts and lives.
-This transformation is why I consider it a privilege to serve on the Providence World Ministries Board of Directors.”
+Providence World’s staff and volunteers have continued to live out their faith on that mountainside and throughout Honduras.
+When the Church engages like this in the community, believers living a transformed life, by God’s grace the Spirit brings about transformation in hearts and lives.
+This transformation is why I consider it a privilege to serve on the Providence World Board of Directors.””